EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 - how to preprocess text data for LSTM models
 - about RNN, LSTM, and bidirectional LSTM network architectures
-- how to use dropout to reduce LSTM overfitting
+- how to use dropout to reduce overfitting for deep learning models
-- that network layers like RNNs and LSTMs can be stacked for greater model capacity
+- that network layers (including RNNs and LSTMs) can be stacked for greater model capacity
 - about the importance of centering and scaling regression outcomes for neural networks
 - how to evaluate LSTM models for text